Our Mistakes

 We regret not having offered all donors a chance to opt out before we used their email addresses for this purpose.

-Steps we have taken: We deleted our Custom Audience on July 30, 2020, after realizing some of our donors may have wanted the chance to opt out before their email address was used to create a Custom Audience in order to identify potential new donors.
+How we addressed our mistake (posted June 2021): We deleted our Custom Audience on July 30, 2020, after realizing some of our donors may have wanted the chance to opt out before their email address was used to create a Custom Audience in order to identify potential new donors.
 This realization was prompted by our CEO asking for an update on our approach to privacy protection.

 We completed an internal assessment of what led to this misstep.
-To avoid similar missteps in the future, we're piloting a formalized process for scoping projects with a goal, among others, of ensuring the right level of review for very new types of work (as social media marketing was in 2020).
+To avoid similar missteps in the future, we piloted a formalized process for scoping projects with a goal, among others, of ensuring the right level of review for very new types of work (as social media marketing was in 2020).

 2017 to 2019: Failure to publish charity reviews

-We no longer plan to publish these reviews, as they are outdated and likely would not represent the current organizations accurately.
-We do not think it would be a good use of the organizations' time to review our outdated work, nor would we expect to be successful in asking them to do so.
+We do not plan to publish these reviews, as they are outdated and likely would not represent the current organizations accurately.
+We do not think it would be a good use of the organizations’ time to review our outdated work, nor would we expect to be successful in asking them to do so.

 However, as we say above: “While we don’t believe that publishing this work is likely to have changed any of the recommendations we make to donors, we see this body of private materials as a substantial failure to be transparent about our work.
 We believe that transparency is important for explaining our process and allowing others to vet our work.
 The process of formally writing up our research and seeking internal and external feedback has also on occasion changed our conclusions.”

-2007 to 2014, with ongoing work to improve: Failure to prioritize staff diversity in hiring
+2007 to 2014: Failure to prioritize staff diversity in hiring

 We believe a more diverse staff will make GiveWell better and more effective.
 We believe broadening our candidate pipeline and reducing any bias that exists in our hiring process will increase our likelihood of hiring the best people to achieve GiveWell’s mission.
 And, we believe that having a diverse staff and an inclusive culture will make GiveWell more attractive to prospective staff and improve retention.